 When a character assignment defines a non-allocatable character variable and a length mismatch occurs, the assignment has a blank-fill (if the value is too short) or truncate (if the value is too long) semantic; this is also true for input.
 If this happens for an allocatable character variable, the variable defined is resized, if needed, to the correct size; but this does not happen for input.

+The Fortran standard does not permit the character variable that defines an internal file to be too small for the output sent to it but the standard does not mandate that this be checked.

 If the character variable that defines an internal file is too small for the output sent to it, an error condition results.
 This can be detected with an iostat= or err= specifier; without one of these, error termination occurs.

 Most implementations include an optional facility for bounds checking.
 These bounds checks are likely to be incomplete for a dummy argument that is an explicit-shape or assumed-size array because of passing only the address of such an object, or because the local declaration of the bounds might be inconsistent with those of the actual argument.
 It is therefore preferable to use an assumed-shape array as a procedure dummy argument.
 The performance of operations involving assumed-shape arrays is improved by the use of the contiguous attribute.